‘Next mass killer’: Dropped case foretold Colorado bloodbath

 Aldrich’s parents split up soon after their child was born.
 The father, Aaron Brink, pursued a career as a mixed martial arts fighter and porn actor when he wasn’t doing time for drug convictions or contesting other charges, including battery against Aldrich’s mother.

-In an interview after the shooting, Brink told San Diego television station KFMB that he had lost track of Aldrich a decade ago and thought the child had committed suicide, until Aldrich reached out to him by phone last year.
+In an interview after the shooting, Brink told San Diego television station KFMB that he had lost track of Aldrich a decade ago and thought the child had died by suicide, until Aldrich reached out to him by phone last year.
 Brink said that when he first heard about the shooting, he was troubled the alleged shooter had gone to a gay bar, citing the family’s Mormon religion.

-“We don’t do gay,” he said, adding that he now regrets having praised his child for violent behavior when younger.
+“We don’t do gay,” Brink said, adding that he now regrets having praised his child for violent behavior when younger.
 “Life is so fragile and it’s valuable.
 Those people’s lives were valuable.”

 The alleged shooter, born Nicholas Franklin Brink, was so embarrassed by the father, according to 2016 Texas court documents, that weeks before turning 16, the teen filed for a formal name change to Anderson Lee Aldrich.